interactions-py/interactions.py/docs/src/Guides/25 Error Tracking.md

 # So what should I do instead?

-NAFF contains built-in support for Sentry.io, a cloud error tracking platform.
+interactions.py contains built-in support for Sentry.io, a cloud error tracking platform.

-To enable it, call `bot.load_extension('naff.ext.sentry', token=SENTRY_TOKEN)` as early as possible in your startup.
+To enable it, call `bot.load_extension('interactions.ext.sentry', token=SENTRY_TOKEN)` as early as possible in your startup.
 (Load it before your own extensions, so it can catch intitialization errors in those extensions)

 # What does this do that vanilla Sentry doesn't?